oppia/oppia-web-developer-docs/Coding-style-guide.md

 ## Webpack

-In all TypeScript files in `core/templates` we use webpack.
-That means that instead of including the required files by `<script src="…"></script>` in HTML files we include them by using `require(…)` in the individual TS files.
+In all TypeScript files in `core/templates`, we use webpack.
+That means that instead of including the required files by `<script src="…"></script>` in HTML files, we include them by using `require(…)` in the individual TS files.

 ### Adding `require(…)` to the TypeScript files with service/filter/factory
 When you add new service/filter/factory dependency to service/filter/factory, you need to also `require(…)` it at the top of the file.